PanosEconomou/notes/Projects/CFT/Tricritical_Ising.md

 The latest forecast says that we should be looking for combinations of Ishibashi states in the coset cft such that they remain invariant under $\text{Ising}\boxtimes \text{Fib}$.

+Since the coset cft is rational there are as many independent Ishibashi states as there are primaries.
+We can then find the action of Ising in the span of Ishibashi states.
+The conformal boundary conditions that are invariant under Ising, would be the Cardy states that fall in the intersection of the eigenspaces with eigenvalue 1 of all the Ising operators.

 ## What do I need to figure out?